Frequently Asked Questions

 Some vaccines and anti-malarial medications are often claimable on private health insurance under your extras cover, you need to check with your fund.
-After payment is made itemised receipts are provided to you to claim with your insurer.
+After payment is made, itemised receipts are provided to you to claim with your insurer.

 Ideally, allow six weeks, whenever possible, for adequate vaccination to take place before you travel.
 Some vaccines require a few doses so you may need two or more visits to the clinic.

-Although there is no evidence that vaccines are harmful during pregnancy, the safety of many has not yet been established.
 It is important to discuss your travel plans with your obstetrician and the risk versus benefits of vaccinations will be discussed during your travel consultation depending upon your plans.

 See also The Pregnant Traveller

-Depending on the recommended vaccines, children can be vaccinated from the age of 12 months old.
+Depending on the recommended vaccines, children can be vaccinated from the age of 2 months old.
 See also Travelling with Children

 Side effects may occur but are generally mild and differ depending on the vaccine.
 Common complaints are pain and swelling, redness at the site of injection, headache, fever or nausea.
 See also Side Effects of Vaccines

-Yes you can.
+Yes, you can.
 Some vaccines must be given together on the same day.

 Yes.
-We allow for adequate time for larger groups or families to ensure that you receive comprehensive, professional and appropriate travel advice and Vaccinations.
+We allow for adequate time for larger groups or families to ensure that you receive comprehensive, professional and appropriate travel advice and vaccinations.

 Yes you can, in moderation.